oejames/what-the-playlist/README.md

 yarn preview
 ```
 ## Acknowledgments
 This is a fork of the original What The Playlist by @haykkh.
-Many thanks to the original author for the inspiration and groundwork laid out in Issue #54.
+Many thanks to the original author for the groundwork laid out in Issue #54.